Real life stories

 Donations provide Hudson Institute with a consistent and reliable source of funding, so our researchers can focus on their innovative research into new treatments and cures.

-Read more about how medical research has impacted the lives of so many people.
+In these patient stories, read more about how medical research has impacted the lives of so many.

 Surviving childhood cancer – Luca’s story